logo for dog-health-handbook.com

 Wear latex gloves to ensure that any bacteria in the removed tick doesn't get on your skin.
 Prepare a small clear contain for the tick when removed in case it needs to be tested.
 If the tick is alive, fill the container with rubbing alcohol.

 Clean the area with the tick with a cotton ball soaked with hydrogen peroxide or rubbing alcohol.
-With a tweezers or Tick Removal Tool, grasp the tick at the head/mouth and pull straight from your dog.
+With a tweezers or a tick removal tool such as a Tick Key, grasp the tick at the head/mouth and pull straight from your dog.
+If using a Tick Key, follow the manufacturers directions.

 remove tick from dog picture